gamemann/Pterodactyl-Game-Server-Watch/README.md

 * `debug` => The debug level (1-4).
 * `reloadtime` => If above 0, will reload the configuration file and retrieve servers from the API every *x* seconds.
 * `addservers` => Whether or not to automatically add servers to the config from the Pterodactyl API.
+* `defenable` => The default enable boolean of a server added via the Pterodactyl API.
 * `defscantime` => The default scan time of a server added via the Pterodactyl API.
 * `defmaxfails` => The default max fails of a server added via the Pterodactyl API.
 * `defmaxrestarts` => The default max restarts of a server added via the Pterodactyl API.